halfordd/SWC-Unix-Learners_notes/README.md

-# SWC-Unix-Learners_notes_Nov2023
+# SWC-Unix-Learners_notes

-Template Git Repo for the learner's notes for the Unix Lesson of Software Carpentries at TU Delft.
+This repository holds the command log for the Unix Shell lesson at TU Delft on 7 Feb 2024

-Create and edit a branch for each session.
+The command log is in commands.txt